 By investing in a multi asset fund, you are able to approach the financial markets in a diversified manner.
 That is to say, rather than putting all of your eggs into a collection of stocks, your portfolio might also contain bonds, REITs, and gold.

 Before investing, you need to research core metrics surrounding the investment fund – such as past performance, perceived risk, and fees.

-One of the best multi asset funds UK to consider today is the iShares Core Growth Allocation ETF.
+One of the popular multi asset funds UK is the iShares Core Growth Allocation ETF.
 Although this multi asset fund contains just seven holdings – each instrument represents an individual ETF.
 In turn, your investment will consist of a highly diversified range of stocks and bonds.

 For example, there is a 32% weighting on the iShares Core S&P 500 ETF.
 This will get you access to 500 large-cap companies listed in the US.
 This includes everything from Tesla, Facebook, and IBM to Microsoft, Apple, and Amazon.
 You will also have a 30% stake in the iShares Core Total USD Bond Market.

 This consists of high-grade bonds that generate regular income via coupon payments.
 We also like the fact that this multi asset fund gets you access to the emerging markets.
 In particular, you will have a 7% holding in the iShares Core MSCI Emerging Markets ETF

 In terms of the financial returns, the iShares Core Growth Allocation ETF has performed very well since its inception in 2008 – generating growth of more than 171%.
 This translates to average annualized gains of 8.57%.
 Notably, this multi asset fund comes with an annual expense ratio of just 0.31%.
 This means that you will pay just 3.10 per year for every £1,000 invested.